Bjanski/ExAd/README.md

 Below you can see what dependencies each plugin has.

 ## Update Instructions
-After you have installed the entire or parts of the ExAd Package you will easiest update by checking each subproject client folder to retrieve the changelog and update instructions.
+After you have installed the entire or parts of the ExAd Package you will easiest update by checking each subproject documentation folder to retrieve the changelog and update instructions.

 ##Collection
   * Core